 As a result of HEI’s strong efforts in identifying structures by type, the state of North Dakota received substantial increases in federal funding according to Kevin Iverson, Department of Commerce.

-"The feedback we got from the Census Bureau was that we were probably able to add 205 residential and 55 group quarters locations to the Census Bureau’s list," states Kevin.
+"The feedback we got from the Census Bureau was that we were probably able to add 205 residential and 55 group quarters locations to the Census Bureau’s list," said Kevin.
 "This seemed like a tremendous victory.
 These are locations that otherwise may not have been counted."

 Courtesy: North Dakota Department of Commerce